 They know when you are sleeping, they know when you’re stressed out!
 The American Psychology Association noted that 39% of children feel sad and worried when their parents are stressed.
-Holidays bring heighten emotions and challenges.
+Holidays bring heightened emotions and challenges.
 A little awareness and a few tips to reduce holiday stress and increase Christmas joy!

-- Be mindful of your child’s eating schedule.
-Preparing a small meal or healthy snack before heading to a dinner party or waiting on line to see Santa can be all you need to head off a holiday melt down.
+Be mindful of your child’s eating schedule.
+Preparing a small meal or healthy snack before heading to a dinner party or waiting online to see Santa can be all you need to head off a holiday meltdown.

 Stress Free Kids founder Lori Lite is a freelance blogger, social media strategist, parenting expert, and successful entrepreneur.
 Her line of books and CDs are designed to help children, teens, and adults decrease stress, anxiety, and anger.
 Ms. Lite’s books, CDs, and lesson plans are considered a resource for parents, psychologists, therapists, child life specialists, teachers, doctors, and yoga instructors.
 Lori’s award winning books received national attention on Shark Tank and her sort after accessible tips have been featured in hundreds of publications to include: CNN Living, Real Simple Magazine, USA Today, Family Circle, Working Mother Magazine, and Web MD.
 For more information visit Stress Free Kids and for daily advice follow Lori on Twitter and Facebook.